Anna Maria Enriques Agnoletti: Biography

 Anna Maria Enriques Agnoletti was born in Bologna.
 Her father Paolo Enriques was Jewish of Portuguese descent; her mother Maria Clotilde Agnoletti Fusconi was Catholic.
 She was niece of mathematician Federigo Enriques.
-Neither of her parents was religiously observant, so Anna Maria and her brother Enzo received a lay education.
+Neither of her parents were religiously observant, so Anna Maria and her brother Enzo received a lay education.
 Her father was an important biologist who taught at various universities.
 Because of his job, the family moved to various Italian cities; he was in Naples, Sassari and finally in Florence.
 Anna Maria attended the Liceo Classico Michelangelo in Florence.

 In 1926 she began studying for her bachelor's degree in literature and philosophy.

 In 1930 she obtained her degree.
 Her bachelor's thesis supervisor was Nicolaj Ottokar.
 This encounter was extremely important for her.
 Nicolaj had come from a Siberian University and during his stay in Russia, he had witnessed the events that led to the October Revolution in 1905.
 He taught in Florence for 30 years, beginning exactly in the year when Anna first enrolled.